mq-cah/ANZPHN/_pages/events.md

 ---
 _If you would like to list your own event with the AAPHN, please get in touch with <aaphn@mq.edu.au>_

+## Newsletter and Communications
+In addition to general membership communications and updates, we send out a newsletter bi-annually which records any upcoming events concerning public history in Australasia.
+If you would like to make a post about an upcoming event or would like for it to be included in our next newsletter, please contact the AAPHN team at <aaphn@mq.edu.au>.
+Also, keep updated on our social media, where we post and share information concerning many upcoming events.
+Twitter: [@aaphnetwork](https://twitter.com/aaphnetwork){:target="_blank"}.

 ## Upcoming Events
 ### Seminar Series, Panels and Talks
 **Auckland Libraries: Heritage _Talks_ / Waha Pū-Taonga**